unwitting/chomely/README.md

 In all honesty I spent a bit more than four hours on this, in no small part because it's the first Ruby or Rails I've written so I was doing a lot of learning along the way!
 I tried to strike a balance between sticking to the minimal brief and trying to get a good grasp on the platform and its ecosystem.

+## JSON endpoints

+There are a set of JSON endpoints provided by the app alongside the normal web routes: [http://carehomely.herokuapp.com/rooms.json](http://carehomely.herokuapp.com/rooms.json), [http://carehomely.herokuapp.com/residents/1.json](http://carehomely.herokuapp.com/residents/1.json) etc. These make use of the jbuilder syntax for easily building responses.

 ## Stretch features

 Some things I would've liked to build in for the sake of practise and learning more about Rails are listed below.
 I'd be happy to talk about how I might approach these: